starwing/lua-protobuf/README.md

 #### Default Values

-Using `pb.defaults()` to get a table with all default values from a message. this table will be used as the metatable of the corresponding decoded message table when setting `use_default_metatable` option.
+Using `pb.defaults()` to get or set a table with all default values from a message. this table will be used as the metatable of the corresponding decoded message table when setting `use_default_metatable` option.

 You could also call `pb.defaults` with `"*map"` or `"*array"` to get the default metatable for map and array when decode a message.
 This settings will bepass `use_default_metatable` option.

-To clear a default metatable, just pass a truly second argument to `pb.defaults()`.
+To clear a default metatable, just pass `nil` as second argument to `pb.defaults()`.

 ```lua
    check_load [[